-iPSA, the “institute for psychoanalytic studies of architecture,” devotes itself to “the Freudian–Lacanian field.”
+iPSA, the “institute for psychoanalytic studies in architecture,” devotes itself to “the Freudian–Lacanian field.”
 Jacques Lacan and Sigmund Freud developed ideas that have survived to constitute a stark contrast with the mainstream disciplines of psychology and psychiatry.
 Lacan realized the value of Freud’s key achievements: the unconscious, the concept of the Other, the drives, and (especially) the controversial death drive.
 Lacan’s annual seminars, essays, conference lectures and public appearances contributed to his reputation as opaque and unreadable.
 But, thanks to new translations and the work of groups such as Écrits, LACK, the LacanSalon, Lacan Toronto, the Affiliated Psychoanalytic Workgroups, FLi (Freud/Lacan Institute), Das Unbehagen, and others, dynamic new scholarship is coming into view, with a invigorating exchanges between theory and practice.

 Architecture’s interest in psychoanalysis has been sporadic and uneven.
 Addiction to cognitive psychology and phenomenology has contaminated representations of the unconscious and cemented opposition to concepts such as the death drive. iPSA aims to change these conditions through specific collaborative projects: (1) zoom seminars that reverse the accepted practice of presentations first, discussion (if any) second to start off with informal discussions with diverse voices; (2) “shadow” discussions of upcoming or past conferences, to restore conviviality and debate; and (3) development of reverse-zoom discussions into special-topics issues of Psyche Extended, iPSA’s on-line journal.